ScottishCyclops/tensionmap/README.md

 It was released under the GPL2 or later licence.

-This repository contains my version of the add-on, which has been made [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant, has been optimized and commented.
+This repository contains my version of the add-on, which has been made [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant (mostly), has been optimized and commented.
 I also fixed the errors and warning I could find.
+Since then, it has also been updated for Blender 2.8.

 I do not know if PyroEvil is planning on continuing development of this add-on, but I am.

 ## Installation

-Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose the latest *tensionmap-x.x.x.x.zip*.
+Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose the latest *tensionmap-x.x.x.x.zip* for your blender version.

-> If you want the latest in-developpment version, which is not recommanded, you can go on the [master branch](https://github.com/ScottishCyclops/tensionmap/tree/master) on github, then click the button that says *Clone or download*, then *Download ZIP*.
-Be aware that as noted in [#1](https://github.com/ScottishCyclops/tensionmap/issues/1), the default name of the ZIP file may not be for a blender Addon-on.
+> If you want the latest in-developpment version, which is not recommanded, you can go on the [master branch](https://github.com/ScottishCyclops/tensionmap/tree/master) or the [2.8 branch](https://github.com/ScottishCyclops/tensionmap/tree/2.8) on github, then click the button that says *Clone or download*, then *Download ZIP*.
+Be aware that as noted in [#1](https://github.com/ScottishCyclops/tensionmap/issues/1), the default name of the ZIP file may not be valid for a blender Addon-on.
 You will need to rename the ZIP before continuing.

 Once downloaded, **Do not extract the ZIP file**.

-Open Blender, go into *File*, *User Preferences*, *Add-ons*, and click on *Install from File...* at the bottom of the window.
+Open Blender, go into *Edit*, *Preferences...*, *Add-ons*, and click on *Install...* at the top of the window.

-Navigate to the folder you downloaded the ZIP file into, then double click on the file, or select it and click *Install from File...*
+Navigate to the folder you downloaded the ZIP file into, then double click on the file, or select it and click *Install Add-on from File...*

 You should see the add-on in the list.
 If not, search for *tension* in the search box and it should pop up.

 Click on the checkbox to enable it.

-If you wish for the add-on to be enabled by default, click on *Save User Settings* at the bottom of the screen before closing the preferences.

 ## Usage